 The battle was considered a significant victory for the eastern Washington tribes.
 Later that summer, however, Colonel George Wright returned to the area with nearly 700 heavily-armed soldiers and defeated the tribes, effectively ending their resistance in that region of the territory.

 In 1914, the Esther Reed Chapter of the Daughters of the American Revolution erected a stone monument commemorating the battle on the present-day park site.
-The monument’s location is where Steptoe’s troops made their final stand.
+The monument’s location is near where Steptoe’s troops made their final stand.
 The monument repeats an account of Steptoe’s retreat that is now widely discounted in which Chief Timothy of the Nez Perce was said to have aided the U.S. Army soldiers in their escape.
 Although the soldiers were aided by Nez Perce scouts, there is no evidence to suggest that Chief Timothy was involved.In 1950 the site became a state park and was added to the National Register of Historic Places in 1976.